-The sync setting is the best and most efficient feature on a Windows device.
-But how to change mailbox sync settings greyed out, and although it is the best feature, some users face windows sync setting often gets greyed out.
+The sync setting is a Windows device’s best and most efficient feature.
+But how to change mailbox sync settings greyed out, and although it is the best feature, some users face windows sync settings often gets greyed out.

-Dont worry!
-There are the top 6 methods to change mailbox sync settings greyed out; by using the methods and steps below, you can solve it.
+These are the top 6 methods to change mailbox sync settings greyed out; you can solve the issue quickly by using the methods and steps below.
+So continue reading to fix this error forever.

 Table of Contents